Deepanker5/Hand-Gesture-Recognition/readme.md

 # Introduction
 ## Project Brief
 This is my final project for the Digital Systems and Design degree.
-More information about this project will posted shortly.
+The project translates sign language into written text real-time using the webcam on your laptop.
+The project was made using the Mediapipe and OpenCV libraries.

 ## Progress
 - update 1: Installed all dependancies and started to get familiar with mediapipe and openCV